 Yes even though this is a guitar site, I do cover plenty of piano artists on the acoustic like Elton John, Billy Joel and many more.
 Rockers like Mellencamp, Springsteen, Bowie and tons more can be found here.
 Go ahead and try on a few classic rock songs from the 70's, 80's and beyond in this Rock Artists Section Here.

 This category includes well knows artists such as Adele, George Michael, John Mayer, Ricky Martin, The Jonas Brothers and more.

 Sometimes Pop and Rock artists could cross over into the same genres, but I wouldn't consider any of the above artists as rock musicians, so this category was created.

-Drop by and check out the artists in my Pop Section Here.
+Drop over and check out the acoustic lessons for these artists in my Pop Section Here.

 The shell of this site has been around since early in 2019 but the real content is just getting started.
 This was due to setbacks in several areas which I won't get into, but looking forward to new page layouts, tons of content and hopefully valuable tips to help you get on with enjoying playing the guitar.